DEV-learn-co-students/fe-getting-to-know-html-compliance-test/README.md

 `about.html`

+Relative paths describe the location of resources within the same file system.

 #### Absolute

 `http://example.com/about.html`

+Absolute paths describe the location of resources on the entire internet at large.

-It is important to understand the various ways to link to content in a webpage.
-It is prefered that you use the relative path which describes the location of a resource wihtin the same website when linking
+ It is prefered that you use the relative path when linking to content within your own website.
+Then use absolute paths when linking to content on other remote websites.

 ### Validation